• Consultations

 Tyrosine

-It makes sense that Folifort contains tyrosine because this amino acid is needed for producing the dark pigment melanin.
-This is process is called melanogenesis.
+This amino acid is needed for producing the dark pigment melanin.
 Loss of melanin-producing cells in hair follicles is one reason hair might prematurely turn white or gray.
 In fact, inhibiting an enzyme called tyrosine kinase has been demonstrated to restore hair color in some people.
-Thus, there appears to be a relationship between hair color and this amino acid.
-Increasing tyrosine intake has been shown to improve hair color -in dogs but what about people with prematurely gray hair?
-The idea here is that consuming more tyrosine would restore hair color, but clinical proof of this can't be located.
-Given how much people want an answer to this question, it's odd there is not more research on this.

 Folifort Better Business Bureau Rating

-The Better Business Bureau rating for Folifort is A-.
-This company website was registered in 2021, indicating this may be a relatively new business.
+The Better Business Bureau rating for Folifort is A- and has zero complaints.
+That's a good sign customers are pleased with the results.
 The supplement is manufactured in the United States in an FDA-registered lab that adheres to good manufacturing practices.
-When last checked, the BBB did not show any customer complaints against the supplement.
-That's good.

 Folifort vs. Glucofort

 Glucofort is a dietary supplement marketed to reduce blood sugar levels.
-Glucofort is not the same thing as Folifort, even though their names sound somewhat similar to each other.
+While the names sound similar Glucofort is not the same thing as Folifort.

 The company claims to have over 150,000 happy people who have visited its website, although finding before and after pictures on social media such as Instagram proved difficult to locate.
 This may be because the supplement is relatively new.
 As such, the best advice is to see the official company website, as that will be where before and after pictures will probably show up first.